emacsorphanage/restclient/README.md

 Allows evaluation of arbitrary forms in file when non-nil.
 Never set this when working with untrusted files.

+### restclient-strip-http-version

+__Default: nil__

+Whether or not to strip "HTTP/x.y" from request lines.  `url.el` will automatically append a HTTP version clause, but many .http files specify these in the request lines.
+If this variable is non-nil, restclient will strip the clause from the end of the request before passing it to `url.el`.

 # Known issues

 - Comment lines `#` act as end of entity.
 Yes, that means you can't post shell script or anything with hashes as PUT/POST entity.
 I'm fine with this right now,